-Individuals with disabilities have four basic, possibly five, evacuation options:
+Individuals with disabilities have four basic:

 - Horizontal evacuation: Using building exits to the outside ground level or going into unaffected wings of multi-building complexes; - Stairway evacuation: Using steps to reach ground level exits from building; - Shelter in place: Unless danger is imminent, remain in a room with an exterior window, a telephone, and a solid or fire resistant door.
 If the individual requiring special evacuation assistance remains in place, they should dial 911 immediately and report their location to emergency services, who will in turn relay that information to on-site responders.
 The shelter in place approach may be more appropriate for sprinkler protected buildings where an area of refuge is not nearby or available.
-It may be more appropriate for an individual who is alone when the alarm sounds;

-- Area of rescue assistance: Identified areas that can be used as a means of egress for individuals with disabilities.
-These areas, located on floors above or below the building's exits, can be used by individuals with disabilities until rescue can be facilitated by emergency responders; and/or - For agencies equipped with an evacuation chair: Evacuation chairs or a light-weight solution to descending stairways can be used and generally require single user operation.
-If an agency is equipped with an evacuation chair, best practice indicates that all employees are trained and have practiced evacuating using an evacuation chair.
+It may be more appropriate for an individual who is alone when the alarm sounds; - Area of rescue assistance: Identified areas that can be used as a means of egress for individuals with disabilities.
+These areas, located on the same level or below the building's exits, can be used by individuals with disabilities until rescue can be facilitated by emergency responders.